 - Laetacara flavilabris 1870 (the type species of Laetacara),

 I’m not going to discuss the differences in these species but if you are interested, the article Update of diagnoses, information on distribution, species, and key for identification of Laetacara species has the most recent and detailed information.
 This is a scientific paper and isn’t written for hobbyists but it has a wealth of information about the genus.

 Laetacara curviceps in the wild

 For a species that has been known to hobbyists for over 100 years, remarkably little is known about the native range and habitat of this species.
-It is described as coming from the lower Amazon basin in Brazil where it’s found in the lower reaches of rivers on both sides of the Amazon River.
+It is described as coming from the lower Amazon basin in Brazil where it’s found in the lower reaches of tributaries on both sides of the Amazon River.
 Obviously, this covers a huge range but I don’t have any better info.

-There is also little known about the natural habitats but, in the paper describing L curviceps the authors provide this description of the natural habitats of L. curviceps. “(STAWIKOWSKI & WERNER, 1998) indicate that the habitats where L. curviceps occurs are the clearwaters of the Amazon basin.
+There is also little known about the natural habitats but, in the description of L curviceps the authors provide this about the natural habitats of L. curviceps. “(STAWIKOWSKI & WERNER, 1998) indicate that the habitats where L. curviceps occurs are the clearwaters of the Amazon basin.
 Clearwaters contain only a small amount of suspended matter, have a relative high transparency and are characterised by a pH value of 4.5 to 7.8 (LOWE-M CCONNELL , 1987).
 The biotopes near Santarem are described by STAWIKOWSKI & W ERN – ER (1998) as small clearwater creeks with low current, ponds, and small lakes.
 The beds were covered densely with leaf litter.
 There were also plenty of water plants like Cabomba, Myriophylum, and Eichhornia.
 The water data are given as: pH 5.2, 10 μS/cm and 26 °C.”

 Laetacara curviceps in the aquarium